bibold/GitHubClass-Brenda/README.md

 GitHubClass-Brenda
 ==================

-This is a repository created during training
+This is a repository created during training!